-Lifting Details for VX / VXE 312 Applies to units with or without side air return
+Applies to units with or without side air return

-Lift from the bottom of the unit 4 lifting points.
+Lift from the top of the unit 4 lifting points.

 Rail Mounting and Layout

 - The units may be installed on rails provided and installed by others.
 Ensure that rails are designed to handle the weight of the unit and provide proper load distribution on building supports. - Make sure that rail positioning does not interfere with the openings on the unit. - Rails should run the length of the unit and extend beyond the unit a minimum of 12 inches on each side. - Unit weight and overall dimensions can be found in the Unit Weights and Dimensions section. - Set unit on rails, center the base rails of the unit on the steel support rails.